HealthSamurai/documentation/profiling-and-validation/profiling-with-zen-lang/extend-an-ig-with-a-custom-zen-profile.md

 ## Create a zen project

-Inside of the cloned Devbox directory create a zen project directory and open it.\
+Inside of the cloned Aidbox directory create a zen project directory and open it.\
 In this example zen project directory is `my-zen-project/`

 ```bash